The Rise of Micro and Nano Influencers in 2026

 Platform Preferences

-For B2B micro‑influencers, LinkedIn serves as a platform to convey thought leadership and industry insights.
-AgencyAnalytics notes growing traction in influencer B2B campaigns AgencyAnalytics.
+LinkedIn: For B2B micro‑influencers, LinkedIn serves as a platform to convey thought leadership and industry insights.
+AgencyAnalytics notes growing traction in influencer B2B campaigns.

-HubSpot underscores greater emphasis on community as a trend for 2025—favoring platforms that enable ongoing dialogue and community growth.
+Community & Platform Alignment: HubSpot underscores greater emphasis on community as a trend for 2026, favoring platforms that enable ongoing dialogue and community growth.

 AI & Automation Impact